project-chip/connectedhomeip/docs/testing/index.md

 Unit tests run on small pieces (“units”) of business logic.
 They do not use an external controller and instead test at the public interface of the class or function.
-For cluster, this requires an API that separates the cluster logic from the global ember and message delivery layers.
+For clusters, this requires an API that separates the cluster logic from the global ember and message delivery layers.

 ![](./img/unit_tests.png)